notofonts/noto-docs/src/miniarticles/NotoSerifTamilSlanted.md

-# Noto Serif Tamil Slanted
+# NotoSerifTamilSlanted

-Noto Serif Tamil Slanted is a serif design intended for general use for the Tamil script.
-This is the Slanted of the family.
+NotoSerifTamilSlanted is a slanted serif design for texts in the Tamil script.

-It contains 222 glyphs and 10 OpenType features, and supports 147 characters from the Unicode blocks: Tamil, Basic Latin, General Punctuation, Devanagari, Grantha.
+NotoSerifTamilSlanted has an italic variant, multiple weights and widths, contains 222 glyphs, 10 OpenType features, and supports 147 characters from 5 Unicode blocks: Tamil, Basic Latin, General Punctuation, Devanagari, Grantha.

 ## Supported writing systems